What is the Best Content Length? 📏 It Depends on the Message!

 It does not make sense to artificially inflate the word count for some types of messages.
 “The Ultimate Guide to F***ing You” won’t work better.

 It’s a bit like saying that the higher the building the better.
-Of course you could argue that a skyscraper stands out.
-Does that logic always apply though?
+A building’s height does not speak towards the value of what exists within the building.
+Of course, you could argue that a skyscraper stands out, but does that logic always apply?

-How Should You Be Measuring Your Content Length?
+How Should You Be Measuring Your Content’s Length?

 What is content length or size in the first place?